seetreat/seetreat_algo_task/README.md

 ## sharing the task

-Make a new **private** repository and place.
-When you are ready, please add the following people as colloborators:
+Make a new **private** repository and push your code there.
+When you are ready, please add the following people as collaborators:

 - `brendan-whelan-seetreat`
 - `adam-mylonas-seetreat`